-- You speak English or Spanish - You are at least 18 years old. - You did not have chemotherapy or radiation therapy for cancer and have never had a bone marrow transplant. - You understand what this study is about, and you agree to be part of it (this is what we call "informed consent"). - You are willing to give a blood sample from which researchers will do two things: (1) sequence your DNA to generate genetic information and (2) to make cell lines that provide an unlimited source of your cells that researchers can use for future studies.
-This means that you are willing to share your cells and DNA with researchers all around the world. - You understand that DNA information created through this project will be freely available on the
+- You speak English or Spanish - You are at least 18 years old. - You did not have systemic radiation therapy and have never had a bone marrow transplant. - You have not had localized radiation, chemotherapy, or immunosuppressant therapy in the last 12 months. - You have not had a transfusion in the last 8 weeks. - You understand what this study is about, and you agree to be part of it (this is what we call "informed consent"). - You are willing to give a blood sample from which researchers will do two things: (1) sequence your DNA to generate genetic information and (2) to make cell lines that provide an unlimited source of your cells that researchers can use for future studies.
+This means that you are willing to share your cells and DNA with researchers all around the world.